 Who can participate?

-Women and men between 18 and 65 years with mild to moderate depression or adjustment disorder who are insured by the commercial insurance KKH in Germany.
+Women and men aged between 18 and 65 with mild to moderate depression or adjustment disorder who are insured by the commercial insurance KKH in Germany.

 What does the study involve?

-The individualized self-help-program will be compared to online available weekly information texts on depression and health.
-Participants will receive a personal pseudonymized [process of replacing personally identifiable data with a pseudonym, in order to address privacy concerns] code and are randomly assigned to one of the two groups.
-Over a period of 12 months beginning in January 2013, online surveys on the health status of the study participants will be conducted at five different times.
+The individualized self-help-program is compared to online available weekly information texts on depression and health.
+Participants are randomly allocated to one of the two groups.
+Over a period of 12 months beginning in January 2013, online surveys on the health status of the study participants are conducted at five different times.
 The online questionnaire is based on standardized diagnostic instruments and was developed in-house.
 Outcome measures include the alleviation of symptoms and a reduction of sick days.
 Furthermore, the use of medical care as well as aspects of self-efficacy and the quality of life will be obtained.
-Analyses will be carried out including anonymized secondary data/routine records of the KKH insurance company.
+Analyses are carried out including anonymized secondary data/routine records of the KKH insurance company.